rootinc/rootinc.github.io/_posts/2016-04-28-sails-passport-ldap.md

 8: Nothing to change/add here.

 9: This part is a little tricky because it is more custom to your app.
-Learn more about it here: http://sailsjs.org/documentation/concepts/policies
+Learn more about it [link2][here]:

 This is what we ended up using:
 {% highlight javascript linenos %}